sizeofvoid/libopeninput/doc/user/touchpad-jumping-cursors.rst

 In most cases, this is a bug in the kernel driver and to libinput it appears that the touch point moves from its previous position.
-The pointer jump can usually be seen in the evemu-record output for the device:
+The pointer jump can usually be seen in the :ref:`libinput record <libinput-record>` output for the device:

 ::